frednora/gramado/winu/core/README.md

-# shpreui - Shell Pre-UI
+# core

-The core of windowing system.
+The core components for the windowing system.

 ```
-Display server and 3D demos.
+ + ds/   - 2D display servers.
+ + ds3d/ - 3D display server.
+           It has embedded 3D demo.
 ```

 ## This is a screenshot of GramadoDE desktop environment running on top of the kernel.